 Is your website accessible to everyone?

-In June of this year, Winn-Dixie lost a lawsuit filed by a Florida resident that is blind.
-The lawsuit was filed because the website was not compatible to standard screen reader software.
+In June of 2017, a major grocery chain headquartered in Jacksonville, Florida, lost a lawsuit filed by a Florida resident that is blind.
+The lawsuit was filed because the website was not compatible with standard screen reader software.
 This lawsuit is the 1st case of its kind to go to trial and it was successful for the plaintiff.

 This case got our attention!

-Today we are experts in the process.
+Today we have a high level of expertise in the process.
 If you are not sure what is required to make your website compliant, give us a call.
 We will review your website and provide recommendations to ensure ADA Section 508 and WCAG compliance.

 The Good News!

 A key component to a successful marketing strategy is to make sure your website is accessible to all visitors.
 If your website is developed to meet or exceed ADA compliance guidelines, search engines will favor it.
 If a search engine prefers your website over others in the same industry, it may improve your search rankings and potentially generate more interest in your business.

 We start the process using Section 508 and WCAG accessibility evaluation tools and a simple checklist.
 We audit your website using technology and direct interaction.
 Our goal is to identify the areas that are high priority, flush out the false positives and false negatives and provide a detailed report on the next steps.

 We can train your staff to maintain ADA website compliance